License technology from Oxford

 Expedited access for COVID-19 related IP

-The COVID-19 pandemic demands an urgent and unprecedented response.
+The COVID-19 pandemic demanded an urgent and unprecedented response.

-University research and expertise is critical to this effort, and OUI is supporting a growing number of projects from Oxford University involving IP and technology that could help address the current pandemic.
+University research and expertise is critical to this effort, and OUI supports a growing number of projects from Oxford University involving IP and technology that could help address the pandemic.
 These include vaccines, rapid diagnostics, ventilators, therapeutics and remote monitoring technology.

 The following guidance explains how we approach licensing COVID-19 related IP to 3rd parties in these exceptional circumstances.